Practical blueprint for low-depth photonic quantum computing with quantum dots: Results

-In this section, we describe the physical components of the fusion measurement circuit.
+In the following, we describe the physical components of the fusion measurement circuit.
 The entangled photons produced from all EPS units couple through an optical path or fibre to one fusion measurement circuit.
 The objective of the circuit is to route and measure these photons.

 As illustrated in Fig.~\ref{fig:overview}a, its physical layout replicates the honeycomb lattice design of the sFFCC architecture.
 Although we consider a modular architecture where the EPS units and fusion measurement circuit reside on separate chips, monolithic integration onto a single chip is also possible.
 Here, each EPS unit outcouples photons to pass through a free-space unitary gate and into an optical fibre, before coupling into one fusion measurement chip through a fibre array.
 On this chip, photons are routed to specific fusion gates (blue squares) via a three-way photon switch (yellow triangles).